knpuniversity/symfony-journey/knpu/container/dependency-injection-extensions.md

 [[[ code('') ]]]

 Ah, and *here's* the magic.
-To find this "extension" class, it looks for a `DependencyInjection` directory and a class with the same name as bundle, except replacing `Bundle` with `Extension`.
-For example, for AppBundle, it's looking for a `DependencyInjection\AppExtension` class inside.
+To find this "extension" class, it looks for a `DependencyInjection` directory and a class with the same name as the bundle, except replacing `Bundle` with `Extension`.
+For example, for AppBundle, it's looking for a `DependencyInjection\AppExtension` class.
 We don't have that.

-Open up the TwigBundle class and double-click the directory tree at the top to move into that directory.
+Open up the TwigBundle class and double-click the directory tree at the top to move PhpStorm here.
 TwigBundle *does* have a `DependencyInjection` directory and a `TwigExtension` inside.
 So because this is there, it's automatically registered with the container.
 We may not know what an extension does yet, but we know how it's all setup.

 ## Registering Twig Globals

-Forget about extensions for one second and let me tell you about a totally unrelated feature.
+Forget about extensions for a second and let me tell you about a totally unrelated feature.
 If you want to add a global variable to Twig, one way to do that is under the `twig` config.
 Just add `globals`, then set something up.
 I'll say `twitter_username: weaverryan`: